iskdjim/rappitmq_pilz/README.md

 execute publisher.php

 The current setup allows to spawn as much duplicator, authenticator and decryptor as needed.
-If you want to use message acknowledgment you shoult adjust the config.json file before spawing more workers.
+If you want to use message acknowledgment you should adjust the config.json file before spawing more workers.

 ###Functionality filter/pipe task: